NREMT certified

 Contact for pricing

-Explore related first responder training programs available in Alaska
+Explore other first responder training programs available in Alaska.

 The average cost for EMR training in Alaska is approximately $553.
 Program tuition ranges from $300 to $750 depending on the training organization and program format.
 Some programs may offer financial aid, payment plans, or scholarship opportunities.